AvePoint/cloud-api/docs/docs/services-and-features/insights/objects/objectActivities.md

 # Export Activities for a Specific Object

-Export the activity report for a specific object.
-By invoking the `/insights/activities/object/{path}/export` endpoint, you can retrieve the activities performed on a specific object.
+This API method (`/insights/activities/object/{path}/export` navigation property) allows users to export the activity report for a specific object.
 This method is useful for obtaining detailed insights into the activities performed on an object within a specific time range.

 [only for object]: #